GE2025: PAP unveils Chua Chu Kang GRC team, Hong Kah North's Amy Khor to step down

 Dr Khor has decided to step down for “personal reasons”, said Mr Gan, adding that journalists should ask her about her plans moving forward.

-“But I think she has contributed to many years of service to building and bonding the community in Hong Kah North and she has done a fantastic job,” he added, expressing his appreciation for her contributions.
+"But I think she has contributed many years of service to building and sort of bonding with the community in Hong Kah North, and she has done a fantastic job.
+So I just want to put on record our appreciation for her contribution," Mr Gan said.

+When asked if Dr Khor would be contesting in another constituency, Mr Gan declined to comment, saying such questions should be directed to her.

+Dr Khor later confirmed to CNA that she will not be standing in the upcoming election.

 Dr Khor entered politics as part of PAP's team in Hong Kah GRC in the 2001 General Election.
 In the 2011 election, Hong Kah North was carved out as an SMC, where Dr Khor contested and won.